Savings Vaults

 Parameters

-• considerations: choose large enough to prevent Treausry coin hogging.
-Choose small enough to allow small scale savers to make regular withdrawals
+STATUTE_TREASURY_MINIMUM_DELTA - considerations: Choose large enough to prevent Treausry coin hogging.
+Choose small enough to allow small scale savers to make regular interest withdrawals